-Sensitivity was defined as the proportion of positive results (detection of, vtx1, vtx2, eae and serogroup associated genes) correctly identified by the laboratory out of the total true positive results (gold standard).
-Specificity was defined as the proportion of negative results (lack of vtx1, vtx2, eae and serogroup associated genes) correctly identified by the laboratory out of the total true negative results (gold standard).
-The 95% confidence interval (95%CI) was calculated for all the above-mentioned parameters.
+Sensitivity was defined as the proportion of positive results (detection of, vtx1, vtx2, eae and serogroup associated genes for the PCR screening step, isolation of VTEC O157 for the isolation step) correctly provided by the laboratory out of the total true positive results (gold standard).
+Specificity was defined as the proportion of negative results (lack of vtx1, vtx2, eae and serogroup associated genes for the PCR screening step, no isolation of VTEC O157 for the isolation step) correctly provided by the laboratory out of the total true negative results (gold standard).
+The 95 % confidence interval (95 %CI) was calculated for all the above-mentioned parameters.